 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-1Prepare for physical exertion or a performance by exercising or practicing gently beforehand.‘the band was warming up’
+1Prepare for physical exertion or a performance by exercising or practising gently beforehand:‘the band were warming up’

 limber up, loosen up, stretch, work out, exercise, get into condition, get into shape, practise, prepare, get readyrehearseView synonyms